 General: Once enrolled in a class, a student is considered a member of that class until he or she officially drops or withdraws in accordance with institutional policy.
 An official drop or withdrawal takes place only when a student officially requests a drop or withdrawal through appropriate channels as listed below.
 Students may drop in eServices but withdrawals must be done at the campus with paperwork turned in by the appropriate deadlines.
-A failure to attend class, or advising a fellow student, staff, or adjunct faculty member of an intent to withdrawal.
+A failure to attend class, or advising a fellow student, staff, or adjunct faculty member of an intent to withdraw from class does not constitute official drop or withdrawal.
 Withdrawals become effective the date the campus receives the form.